arcus/education_modules/docker_101/docker_101.md

 @learning_objectives
 After completion of this module, learners will be able to:

-- Use the command line to create and run an image from a Dockerfile
+- Use the command line to create and run a container from a Dockerfile
 - Share containers
 - Understand both technical requirements and best practices for writing Dockerfiles for use in research
 @end